kwilkins/dnd/5e-reference-doc.md

   * Content with a WM superscript adhere to slightly different rules for my West Marches games, you can find them all listed in the [West Marches Rules Reference Document](west-marches/west-marches-reference-doc.md)
   * Don’t ask me to look at or think about adding content from dandwiki

+## Game Rules

 ### Fifth Edition as a Game System
 Everybody has their own opinion on the many different editions and variants of Dungeons and Dragons.
 My first introduction to D&D was watching the original Rollplay series, a campaign run using a modified version of second edition D&D, so it’s fair to say I have fond memories of old school role playing game elements – death always being a possibility, semi permanent effects, meaningful consequences, and the game rules feeling grounded.
 In some ways, Fifth Edition (5e) can be seen as a departure from that style of play – some abilities break any sense of realism, many spells require addendums for special cases, and simply resting for a bit can heal wounds from swords or spells.
 5e sacrifices many of these old core designs to make the game more easily digestible for its players, which isn’t necessarily a bad thing.
-For this part of the game’s design, Wizards of the Coast (WotC) spectacularly succeeded and has given D&D a resurgence of popularity in the last few years.
+For this part of the game’s design, Wizards of the Coast spectacularly succeeded and has given D&D a resurgence of popularity in the last few years.

 That said, even the lead designer behind 5e wishes they had done some things differently – like removing the bonus action.
 Another great thing about 5e is that it was also written with the idea in mind for variant rules and system modifications, which is great because the mechanics are easy to change when something doesn’t quite work like I’d like.
 So, in these two areas I really enjoy 5e as a system because it easily allows a group of players to play the game the way they want.